-Incorrect spelling, explaination: the right form is created with using a verb come (to move from one place to another) and an ending -ing, so the form
+Incorrect spelling, explanation: the right form is created with using a verb come (to move from one place to another) and an ending -ing, so the form

 comming with double m is mistaken.

-Correct spelling, explaination: verb come + suffix -ing that creates adjective =coming, the only right version.
+Correct spelling, explanation: verb come + suffix -ing that creates adjective =coming, the only right version.

 Definition of coming:

 1. adjective, happening soon if something is coming it is expected.

 I just hope coming year will be better for me.

 2. noun, approach